hannasdev/github-dependency-checker/README.md

 # Github Dependency Checker

-This app searches through a github organisation and all its repositories, to build a graph dependency tree.
-This tree is then rendered, in order to visualise the dependencies between repositories inside the organisation.
+This app searches through a GitHub organization and all its repositories to build a dependency tree graph.
+The graph is then rendered to visualize the dependencies between repositories within the organization.

 ## Prerequisites